 I also realized that what I was doing were the many ways in NOT to stepparent.
 HA!
 What a change in mindset.

 Many failures are stepping stones to successful endeavors.

-The first time I picked up my brush and put the watery paint on my paper, it looked horrible.
-My 3 and 4 year grandkids did a better job finger-painting than my attempt at doing something recognizable.
+The first time I picked up my brush and put the watery paint on my paper, it didn't look good.
+My three and four-year grandkids did a better job finger-painting than my attempt at doing something recognizable.
 What I remembered from previous painting classes was the teacher telling me that I needed to go through the ugly stage (of my painting) before I could see the beauty of the work.
-I'm thinking to myself WHAT?
-There is no beauty in the mishmash of color.
+I'm thinking to myself, WHAT?
+There is no beauty in the mishmash of colors.

 And yet, the more I "practiced," the better the piece looked.
 I use the word "practice" here because that took away a lot of pressure to succeed at something I had no idea how to do.